Guidelines for students under 18

 Deakin approved welfare arrangements

-- Complete the Homestay Application for Deakin Students form.
+- Complete the Homestay Application (PDF, 240KB) for Deakin students form.

-- Complete the Parents Declaration form and attach and identity document/s.
+- Complete the Parents Declaration form (PDF, 177KB) and attach identity document/s.
 The identity documents must have a signature that matches the signature on the declaration.

-- Return the 3 completed forms to Deakin.
+- Return the three completed forms to Deakin.

 - Once Deakin has received the completed documentation, the Confirmation of Enrolment (CoE) and Confirmation of Appropriate Accommodation and Welfare (CAAW) letter will be issued.